Essential Program Information

 Classes are balanced with both theory and practice and taught by career academics as well as industry professionals.
 GFM’s mission is for students to meet the complex demands of the contemporary industry, which is most effectively offered through the MPS.

-Classes are scheduled in the evening, 6:20-9:10 pm, on Mondays, Tuesdays, and Thursdays.
+Classes are scheduled for three evenings per week.
 This schedule allows industry professionals to complete the degree while remaining active in their jobs and in the industry.
-Note that many courses require team meetings, which often take place on weekends.
+Note that many courses require team meetings, which may take place on weekends, and the workload will require weekend study.

-The exception to the evening schedule is the 10-day or two-week seminar, which takes place every semester in New York, Paris, Hong Kong, and Mexico City.
+The exception to the evening schedule is the six-day seminar which takes place in New York, Paris, Hong Kong/China or Italy, and Mexico City.

 No classes take place during the summer.